KunalJadhao/4-Wheel-Explorer-Robot-/README.md

-# 🤖 Project KUNALBOT — The 4-Wheel Explorer
+# 🤖 Project NEXABOT — The 4-Wheel Explorer

 > *"Built from curiosity, coded with dreams, and driven by purpose — meet KUNALBOT, my very first step into the symphony of simulation and robotics."*